 4. Spicy food:

 The chemicals that make food spicy, like capsaicin in peppers, are hard to digest, so they aren’t broken down in digestion.
-As they pass through the digestive system they can irritate the linings of the stomach and intestines.
-To avoid irritation, the stomach and intestines contract to push the foods quicker—resulting in loose stools.
+“As they pass through the digestive system, they can irritate the linings of the stomach and intestines,” explains Dr. Talabiska.
+“To avoid irritation, the stomach and intestines contract to push the foods through quicker, which can result in loose stools.”

-Drinking a few glasses of wine or having a beer or two is not only a source of added calories, it can also irritate your stomach and speed up digestion.
+Drinking a few glasses of wine or having a beer or two is not only a source of added calories, but it can also irritate your stomach and speed up digestion.

 However, people who are lactose intolerant are even more sensitive to dairy.
-About 65 percent of the world population has difficulty digesting lactose.
-It is especially common in people of East Asian, Arabic, Jewish, West African, Greek and Italian descent.
+Many people have difficulty digesting lactose, and it’s especially common in people of East Asian, Arabic, Jewish, West African, Greek and Italian descent.

-People who are lactose intolerant may experience nausea, cramps, gas and diarrhea from milk, cheese, yogurt and more.
-If you regularly experience diarrhea after eating dairy, you should talk to your doctor.
+People who are lactose intolerant may have nausea, cramps, gas and diarrhea after consuming things like milk, cheese or yogurt.
+“If you regularly experience diarrhea after eating dairy, you should talk to your doctor,” suggests Dr. Talabiska.

 7. High-fiber fruits and veggies:

-Fruits like prunes, figs, dates, raisins and more contain fiber and sorbitol, which can cause laxative effects.
+Fruits like prunes, figs, dates, raisins and others contain fiber and sorbitol, which cause laxative effects.
 Vegetables such as garlic and onions are high in fiber and contain chemicals that can irritate the digestive tract and cause loose stools.